 In 1980, Kuwait Petroleum Corporation (KPC) was established, as the State owned asset and all other oil companies in Kuwait, including KNPC, became KPC subsidiaries.
 Currently, KNPC has two state-of-the-art Refineries, namely Mina Abdullah Refinery (MAB) and Mina Al-Ahmadi Refinery (MAA).
 Shuaiba Refinery was shut down in March 2017 after the kick-off of the Clean Fuels Project (CFP).
 The total production capacity of both Refineries is 736,000 bpd of crude oil, and a gas processing capacity of 2.5 billion scfpd.

 MAB and MAA host advanced refining technologies, following the revamping of the two Refineries in the 1980s.
 Among the most important units at MAB Refinery are two CDUs, 4 Hydrogen production units, 2 ARD units, a Vacuum Distillation unit, 2 delayed Coker units, and a Hydrocracking unit.
 The MAA Refinery now hosts four Trains of ARDS units, a VGO Hydrocracker and an FCCU, besides a host of Hydrogen production and Hydrogen Recovery units, Distillate Hydrotreaters, Sulfur recovery units and consolidated Sulfur granulation and storage facilities.

 On the domestic scene, KNPC is responsible for the sale and distribution of all petroleum products in the local market.
 KPC and KNPC put into effect the trend towards privatization and started in 2004 to transfer its Local Marketing assets, such as the lube oil plant and the petrol stations, to private companies.

 Currently, KNPC is carrying out several major projects that aim to expand its refining capacity and enhance conversion capabilities, most importantly is the Clean Fuels Project (CFP).
 After the completion of the CFP in early 2020, KNPC refining capacity will be 800,000 bpd.
 With the high-quality low-sulfur (Euro-4 & Euro-5 grades) products, KNPC seeks to penetrate new markets.
-Gas Train-5 is expected to be completed by the end of 2019, whereby KNPC gas processing capacity will then reach 3.25 billion scfpd.
+Gas Train-5 is expected to be completed early 2021, whereby KNPC gas processing capacity will then reach 3.3 billion scfpd.